EsteveM/chat-room-project/README.md

 In this section, the four tests covered are listed:

 * Login: the title of the page before (Chat Room Login) and after (Chat Room) login has been checked.
 * Join: it is checked that a given user joins the chat after login.
-To this end, the user name at both login and the chat page is verified.
+To this end, the user name at both login and chat page is verified.
 * Chat: it is checked that a given user sends a message to the server and then receives it back from the server.
 * Leave: a second window tab is opened and then closed (user leaves the chat).
 Then, it is checked that the leave message is received on the first tab.